-As was the case for 2020, the presentation of our Corporate Social Responsibility Report this year is set against the terrible impact that COVID-19 has had worldwide.
-The impact continues to be unprecedented, and our focus has continued to be, above all, to protect our employees and collaborators, whilst managing the business to the best of our abilities, without taking undue health risks.
+The impact of Covid-19 continues to affect our operations due to high levels of absenteeism due to illness and precaution, and our focus has continued to be, above all, to protect our employees and collaborators, whilst managing the business to the best of our abilities, without taking undue health risks.

-The year 2021 was further complicated by a shortage of semi-conductors which have caused massive disruption to the whole of the automotive industry, including CLN.
+The year 2022 continued to be complicated by a shortage of semi-conductors which have caused massive disruption to the whole of the automotive industry, including CLN.

-The effect of COVID-19 and the semiconductor shortage on vehicle sales has of course been significant in all the regions where we act.
-We have continued to work closely with our customers to adapt to the new circumstances, and to ensure that the Group will continue to be a reliable partner for high quality metallic components.
+We have continued to work closely with our customers to adapt to the new circumstances arising from these extreme events, and to ensure that the Group will continue to be a reliable partner for high quality metallic components.

 In the medium term, we expect most of the broader trends affecting our organization's sustainability to remain the same.
-The reduction of our carbon footprint will continue to be a key challenge for us.
+The reduction of our carbon footprint will continue to be a big challenge for us.
 Respect for the environment and our commitment to work ethically will continue to be key to our philosophy.
-Perhaps the main new challenge in the next few years will be to adapt the way we work safely within this new COVID-19 environment, and we are determined to meet this challenge and succeed.
-Key to this will be the continued support of our team worldwide, who have shown a high level of adaptability so far for two years, often in very trying circumstances, and I would like to thank them for having risen to the challenge in such a robust manner.
+This will require the continued support of our team worldwide, who have shown a high level of adaptability, often in very trying circumstances, and I would like to thank them again for having risen to the challenge in such a robust manner during 2022.

-We recognize that the current crisis has had a significant impact on our suppliers and urge them also not to lose sight of the need to remain on the path of sustainability and to work closely with us to overcome these difficult times.
+We recognize that the current business and political environment continues to have a significant impact on our suppliers and urge them also not to lose sight of the need to remain on the path of sustainability and to work closely with us to overcome these difficult times.